-Beauty aside, the purely practical, dollars-and-cents value of cedar offers other benefits: the wood's cellular structure creates interior air spaces that give it an insulation value higher than most woods and much higher than brick or concrete.
-Buildings which feature cedar paneling, ceilings or siding tend to stay cooler in the summer and warmer in the winter.
+Beauty aside, the purely practical, dollars-and-cents value of cedar offers other benefits: The wood's cellular structure creates interior air spaces that give it an insulation value higher than most woods and much higher than brick or concrete.
+Buildings that feature cedar paneling, ceilings or siding tend to stay cooler in the summer and warmer in the winter.
 Cedar also has excellent sound suppression and absorption qualities.

 A Wood For Craftsmen